Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 The command `rsync` handles a trailing slash in an unusual way that trips up many new users.
 The [rsync man page](https://linux.die.net/man/1/rsync) notes:
-> A trailing slash on the source changes this behavior to avoid creating an additional directory  level  at  the  destination.
-> You can think of a trailing / on a source as meaning "copy the contents of this directory" as opposed to "copy the directory
+> You can think of a trailing `/` on a source as meaning "copy the contents of this directory" as opposed to "copy the directory
 > by name", but in both cases the attributes of the containing directory are transferred to the containing  directory  on  the
 > destination.